polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

   - design thinking / flare & focus ::: flare: create options, divergent thinking; focus: select options, convergent thinking
 - information interview ::: Not a job interview, but a conversation looking for others' stories.
   - information interview / invitation ::: Who are you?
 How do you relate to them?
 Why them?
 What do you want to find out?
 And finally, ask them.
-  - information interview / best practices ::: ask for 3 more referrals, be genuinely curious, buy coffee, in person > virtual > by phone, thank you note
+  - information interview / best practices ::: ask for 3 more referrals; be genuinely curious; buy coffee; in person > virtual > by phone; thank you note
   - information interview / culture ::: Be aware of cultural differences.
 Ask and observe.
   - information interview / takeaways ::: People will help (refer) you if you ask.
 You will help (refer) someone back eventually...